 - Local supervisors will have greater ability to make decisions that are in the best interest of the children and families they serve, rather than having all those decisions centered in Lansing.

-- Duplication of services among DHS workers is eliminated, allowing the department to deploy more frontline caseworkers.
+- Duplication of services among MDHHS workers is eliminated, allowing the department to deploy more frontline caseworkers.

-- DHS will have more flexibility to hire and train key staff.
+- MDHHS will have more flexibility to hire and train key staff.
 The former agreement required all supervisors to have a master's degree.
-This left DHS unable to promote some outstanding workers, regardless of their skills or accomplishments.
+This left MDHHS unable to promote some outstanding workers, regardless of their skills or accomplishments.

-- DHS will not be required to conduct a redundant second study of its operations.
+- MDHHS will not be required to conduct a redundant second study of its operations.
 The department spent $4 million in 2008 on such a study, which continues to guide reforms.